Colorado voters reject tougher rules on oil and gas drilling

 Ahead of Tuesday's vote, energy executives warned passage ultimately could lead them to reduce drilling in the state, although several said they expected no immediate impact.

-(Reporting by Liz Hampton in Houston; Editing by Peter Cooney and Susan Thomas)
+(Reporting by Liz Hampton in Houston; Editing by Peter Cooney and Sonya Hepinstall)